adgianv/NLP-Transformer_architectures-Financial_Sentiment_Analysis_Twitter/README.md

 # Financial News Sentiment Analysis on Twitter: Advanced augmentation techniques, Large Language models and Knowledge Distillation

 ## Overview
 This repository contains code and documentation for sentiment analysis on Twitter financial news using various methodologies, including conventional techniques like TF-IDF and advanced deep learning models such as distilBERT and LLM Text Generated Model.
-The aim of this research is to predict sentiment in financial tweets, leveraging a small labelled dataset of 32 examples.
+The aim of this research is to predict sentiment in financial tweets, using a labelled dataset retrieved from Hugging face and simulating the situation of limited data availability (dataset of 32 labelled examples) to compute augmentation techniques such as Text Generation, Zero/Few Shot Learning, Word2Vec Similarities and other.

 ## Dataset
 The Twitter Financial News dataset comprises English-language tweets labelled as 'Bearish' (LABEL_0), 'Bullish' (LABEL_1), or 'Neutral' (LABEL_2) for sentiment analysis.
 The training set contains 9,938 tweets, and the validation set has 2,486 tweets.